morganstanley/hobbes/doc/en/language/controlflow.rst

   > productWith((\x y.x+y),[1,2,3],[4,5,6])
   [5, 6, 7, 6, 7, 8, 7, 8, 9]

-If we were to write out this ``productWith`` function in a less functional style, it might look like this:
+If we were to write out this ``productWith`` function in pseudocode, it might look like this:

 ::